Agent swarms: cooperation and coordination under stringent communications constraint: Results: static environment

 \subsection{Partially connectable swarm}

 Next we consider a partially connectable swarm, i.e. we choose an environment where ${\Elink}_{ij}$ is randomly chosen to be either zero or one, forming a swarm of agents that are connected to only a few neigbours, but which are connected enough so that they can in principle still be globally connected.
-Here we generate the same random network for each different loss value tested, with a link probability of $p=0.284$, and the resulting connectivity can be seen on fig. \ref{fig-results-back-cfnet}.
-The idea here was to ensure that the swarm was better connected than a ``just connected'' ER network with $p=\log(N)/N$, so that there are some redundant links, but not too many.
+Here we generate the same random network for each different loss value tested, with a link probability of $p=0.284$, {and one instance of the resulting connectivity} can be seen in fig. \ref{fig-results-back-cfnet}.
+The idea here was to ensure that the swarm was better connected than a ``just connected'' ER network with $p=\log(N)/N$, {which for $N=20$ gives $p\simeq 0.150$,} so that there are some redundant links, but not too many. {This boost in link probability also helps improve connectivity, since at $N=20$ we are not in the large $N$ limit where the ER criteria is valid.}

-Fig. \ref{fig-results-back-simple-hh} show transitions away from a ``good swarm'' with much high-probability and accurate agent beliefs, through to fragmented (non) swarm with only the floor probability ${\Akmin}$ remaining.
-Compared to fig. \ref{fig-results-flat-simple-hh}, the good swarm regime persists for a smaller range of information decay strengths, as might be expected given the much reduced number of efficient (usable) links.
+Fig. \ref{fig-results-back-simple-hh} show transitions away from a ``good swarm'' with much high-probability and accurate agent beliefs, through to a fragmented (non) swarm with only the floor probability ${\Akmin}$ remaining.
+Compared to fig. \ref{fig-results-flat-simple-hh}, the good swarm regime persists for a smaller range of information decay strengths, as might be expected given the much reduced number of efficient links.

 Since only a fraction of the ${\Elink}_{ij}$ are non-zero, the simple performance measure ${\hat{\Aknow}}$ is low, because it reflects this fraction -- accuracies cannot be maintained if update messages never arrive.
-In contrast, the thresholded performance measure ${\hat{\Aknow}}_{\upT}$ remains high as ``good links'' can easily persist, although on fig. \ref{fig-results-back-cfar} we can see this drop off for higher losses.
+In contrast, the thresholded performance measure ${\hat{\Aknow}}_{\upT}$ remains high as ``good links'' can easily persist, although in fig. \ref{fig-results-back-cfar} we can see this drop off for higher losses.
 A key feature showing differences here is the normalised risk measure $\bar{R}$.
 For the Random, Timer, and Sequence tactics it is the same (at $\sim 1$), as expected since these tactics all send messages at the same average rate, regardless of efficiencies or accuracies.
 In contrast, the Filtered tactics exhibit much reduced risks, although the variants with extra ``top up'' messages are more risky, as would be expected.